• Skip to main content

 Arc-suppression coils (ASC’s), also known as Petersen coils or ground fault neutralisers, can be used as the earth connection.
 These are tuned reactors, which neutralise the capacitive current of the healthy phases so that any fault current is of low magnitude.

-Due to the self-clearing, nature of this earthing it is useful in certain circumstances on medium voltage overhead systems, for example, those which are prone to a high number of transient faults and have many earthed points.
+Due to the self-clearing, nature of this earthing it is useful in certain circumstances on medium voltage overhead systems.
+For example, those which are prone to a high number of transient faults and have many earthed points.

 The use of auto-reclosing circuit breakers has mostly taken over from ASC’s within high and medium voltage systems.
 However, due mainly to improvements in the equipment available and protective system sophistication, there is increasing interest in ASC’s.
-Their ideal application is for overhead line systems, which have a high number of earthed points (e.g. transformers), and many connected customers.
+Their ideal application is for overhead line systems.
+Which have a high number of earthed points (e.g. transformers), and many connected customers.
 There cannot be too much single-phase line or cable, as this compromises the performance of the scheme.

 Resistance earthing is more commonly used because it can allow the fault current to be limited and dampen transient overvoltages.
 In distribution systems, particularly those at 11 kV, it is common to find 750 A, 1000 A or 1500 A Liquid Earth Resistors (LER’s) or the more common stainless steel type resistors installed in various combinations to limit the earth fault current.